John Baker (baseball): Florida Marlins

 Baker was called up to the majors on July 9, 2008, after Matt Treanor went on the disabled list.
 His first major league hit was a solo home run off Chan Ho Park of the Los Angeles Dodgers on July 10.
 In 2009 to 2010 Baker platooned with teammate Ronny Paulino; Baker played against right-handed pitchers while Paulino played against left-handed pitchers.

 Baker went on the disabled list in May 2010 with a strained flexor tendon in his right arm.
 At the end of the 2010 season, he had Tommy John surgery when the elbow did not improve.
 He spent most of 2011 rehabbing and rejoined the Marlins that September, serving primarily as a pinch hitter.

 San Diego Padres

 On November 22, 2011, Baker was traded to the San Diego Padres for Wade LeBlanc.
 Baker served as backup to Nick Hundley and Yasmani Grandal in 2012, starting 52 games and batting .238 while throwing out 16% of base runners.
 In 2013, he began the year as the backup to Hundley.
 He started 12 games for the Padres in April and May, and then was optioned to the Triple-A Tucson Padres when Grandal returned from his 50-game suspension.
 He was designated for assignment on June 10, 2013.

 Los Angeles Dodgers

-Baker was claimed off waivers by the Los Angeles Dodgers on June 15, 2013 and optioned to AAA Albuquerque.
+On June 15, 2013, Baker was claimed off waivers by the Los Angeles Dodgers he was then optioned to AAA Albuquerque.
 He was outrighted off the 40 man roster on August 5.
 In 40 games with the Isotopes, he hit .203.
 He became a free agent on October 1.